Cortexelus/Pizzafire/README.md

        *  Enable outbound all traffic.

 4. Install and run jupyter notebook. http://jupyter.org/
 5. Open Pizzafire.ipynb.
 Configure parameters of job.
 See *Configure* and *Jobs* sections for examples.
-Execute!
+6. Run all code!

 ### Configure (from Pizzafire.ipynb)